Would you rent a live Christmas tree instead of buying one that had already been chopped down?

 Under the rental scenario, trees need to be transported back and forth from their nurseries, so all of the companies currently offering tree rentals have fairly small service areas.
 California-based Rent a Living Christmas Tree deals with customers in the San Francisco South Bay, Santa Cruz, Monterey Peninsula and Salinas areas.
 One of the company's customers, Susan Draper of Carmel, recently praised the idea: "It's good for nature," she told the Santa Cruz Sentinel.
 "You don't cut down a tree that will die."

-Tree rental is not always the cheapest alternative.
-A 7-foot Norway spruce costs $89.99 from Rent a Living Tree, where the smallest trees start at $54.99 plus delivery.
-But they also come with several built-in advantages, according to Oregon's The Original Living Christmas Tree Company, which operates in the Portland area.
+At Oregon's The Original Potted Christmas Tree Company, which operates in the Portland and Eugene area, trees are $95.
+They are picked up after the first of the year and planted in a watershed.
+The company points out that there are many advantages to the potted trees.
 For one thing, potted trees are harder for pets to knock over.
 Live trees are also less of a fire hazard than cut trees, which can dry out quickly.
 They also clean the air and emit oxygen while they're in your home.

 If you're still balking at the cost, some nonprofits are getting into the tree-rental act.
-This year the Adopt a Stream Foundation in Everett, Wash., is renting more than 200 small trees this year for $35 each.
-After the season is over, the trees will all be planted along a local salmon stream to provide shade and prevent erosion.
+Each year the Adopt a Stream Foundation in Everett, Washington, sells small potted trees.
+After the season is over, the trees can be returned to be planted along a local salmon stream to provide shade and prevent erosion.

 Tree rental isn't available everywhere, but who knows what the future holds?